xeruf/instalee/README.md

 ### What Instalee is not
 - a (central) package repository containing package sources
 - a package manager to inspect or remove packages
-- a tool to upgrade all installed packages from various sources - see `topgrade`
+- a tool to upgrade packages installed from diverse sources - see `topgrade`

 ## Features